 Cons Of Blogmutt

-- You can’t communicate with your clients so there’s o=no chance of establishing long-term relationships
+- You can’t communicate with your clients so there’s no chance of establishing long-term relationships

 - Some writers complain about customer service

-- You won’t get credit for the articles you’ll write so you can use it in portfolios
+- You won’t get credit for the articles you’ll write so you can use them in portfolios

 - Your account can get terminated without them telling you why